 - 2 Happy, beyond description, he Who knows "the Saviour died for me!"
 The gift unspeakable obtains, And heavenly understanding gains. - 3 Wisdom Divine! who tells the price Of wisdom's costly merchandise?
 Wisdom to silver we prefer.
-And gold is dross compared to her.

-4 Her hands are filled with length of days, And honor that descends from God.
+And gold is dross compared to her. - 4 Her hands are filled with length of days, True riches and immortal praise - Riches of Christ on all bestowed, And honor that descends from God.